About Your Sutured Drainage Catheter

 Figure 1.
 Black mark on your catheter

 You will have a black mark on the catheter above the suture (see Figure 1).
 Your nurse will show it to you.
 This mark should always be the same distance from your skin.
 If it changes, this means that the catheter has moved.
-You must call Interventional Radiology so someone there can check it.
+Call Interventional Radiology right away so someone there can check it.

 Figure 2.
 Your 3-way stopcock

-The drainage bag can be attached to your clothes with a safety pin or secured to your leg with Velcro® straps.
-The bottom of the bag has a twist cap, which you will use to drain the bag.
+You can attach the drainage bag to your clothes with a safety pin.
+You can also secure it to your leg with Velcro® straps.
+Use the twist cap at the bottom of the bag to drain it.

-CathGrip® is a device that helps to make sure your catheter does not come out of your body, in case you accidentally pull on it.
+CathGrip® is a device that stops your catheter from coming out of your body if you accidentally pull on it.

-You may take showers but you will need to keep your dressing dry.
-A hand-held shower can help direct the water away from the dressing.
-You will also need to cover your dressing.
+You may take showers, but you will need to keep your dressing dry.
 If the dressing gets wet, you will need to change it.
 Wet dressings are a common cause of skin problems.
+Take a hand-held shower to direct the water away from the dressing.
+You will also need to cover your dressing.

-Before you shower, remove the belt and empty the drainage bag.
+Before you shower, take off the belt and empty the drainage bag.
 Tape the drainage bag to your body near the catheter or use a strap to attach it to your waist.
-Tape plastic wrap or a gallon sized bag over the dressing to keep it dry.
+Tape plastic wrap or a gallon-sized bag over the dressing to keep it dry.

-You can also use AquaGuard, which is a one-time use waterproof cover to protect your dressing.
-When you shower, make sure that that your catheter is covered to prevent it from getting wet.
+You can also use AquaGuard®, which is a one-time use waterproof cover to protect your dressing.
+Cover the catheter when you shower to keep it from getting wet.

 1. The edges of the AquaGuard have peelable tape.
 Fold over a corner of each side of the tape (see Figure 3).